serbeii/nvim/README.md

+A simple neovim configuration I use as my daily driver.

 TODO:

-    fill this up
+   [] fill this up

-    add function <leader>qq to go back to the previous file. make the "previous file" update whenever :q or :Explore is executed

-    make the boot up faster if possible
+   [] make the boot up faster if possible

+   [] add in dap support

+   [] fix java lombok

+   [] fix and add formatters

+   [] make a list of dependencies

 *based on The Primeagen's config *https://github.com/ThePrimeagen/init.lua/tree/master